thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

    />
 ```

-In ProductViewPage.vue, you can tell the component what type of props to expect inside of the props property.
-ProductInView props is already there, now add in a status props
+In `ProductViewPage.vue`, you can tell the component what type of props to expect inside of the props property. `ProductInView` props is already there, now add in a status props

 ```javascript
 // ProductViewPage.vue